saidulislam/deep-reinforcement-navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

 3. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

+#### Approach
+The approach here is to pursue a policy that maximizes the reward for the agent.
+Since the effects of possible actions aren't known in advance, the optimal policy must be discovered by interacting with the environment and recording observations.
+Therefore, the agent "learns" the policy through a process of trial-and-error that iteratively maps various environment states to the actions that yield the highest reward.
+This approach or the algorithm is called **Q-Learning**.